textileio/js-http-client/CONTRIBUTING.md

-# Contributing to Textile JS HTTP Client
+# Contributing

-The following is a set of guidelines for contributing to `js-textile-http-client` and its related projects, which are hosted in the [Textile organization](https://github.com/textileio).
+The following is a set of guidelines for contributing to Textile-related projects, which are hosted in the [Textile organization](https://github.com/textileio).
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 Note that Textile is an evolving project, so expect things to change over time as the team learns, listens and refines how we work with the community.